 Also, our Simple Green Juice made with Kale Pineapple and Cucumber Juice for Weight Loss can be a great ally to getting back on track after a weekend of indulgences.

-⭐ If you tried this apple celery juice recipe and liked reading about the celery juice benefits, let us know! 💬 Leave a comment, rate it, and don't forget to tag us @ourplantbasedworld on Instagram.
+⭐ If you tried this apple celery juice recipe and liked reading about the health benefits of celery juice, let us know! 💬 Leave a comment, rate it, and don't forget to tag us @ourplantbasedworld on Instagram.
 Cheers!

 📋 Recipe